- 632 West 6th Avenue

 • Not be delinquent in paying any nonprotested local, state or federal US taxes

 • Have no principal owners who are convicted sex offenders.

 o Additional information or control rights may be required, per the terms of the investment.
-All such details will be outlined in the term sheet of successful applicants.

 Best fit businesses for 49th State Angel Fund investment are those which: